Most marketers: Backlinks are the only thing that matters!

 Mobile friendly pages

-Did you know the 75% of mobile users are more likely to revisit a mobile friendly website again?
+Did you know that 75% of mobile users are more likely to revisit a mobile-friendly website again?

 Now here’s the thing.